logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

 Build your credentials file using your Google Cloud project ID.
 Before you begin, make sure your 'gcloud' CLI is installed.
 If not, execute the following:
-  1. Download the 'google-cloud-sdk' to '/etc/logzio-pubsub'
+  1. [Download](https://cloud.google.com/sdk/docs/quickstarts) the 'google-cloud-sdk' to '/etc/logzio-pubsub'
   2. Run  ```source '/etc/logzio-pubsub/google-cloud-sdk/path.bash.inc'```
- **If you are not login to gcloud you will be requested to login through your browser.
+ **If you are not logged in to gcloud you will be requested to login through your browser.

 Then replace the placeholder with your project id and run: